rosdabbler/rosdabbler.github.io/docs/collections/_posts/2021-10-28-adventures-in-ros2-networking-4.md

        valid_lft forever preferred_lft forever
 ```
 The link **rosbridge** now should have an ip address from the local network.

+But sometimes that does not work, particularly when I am doing a lot of configuration checks.
+There's some sort of interaction of this tunnel tap0 that seems to only be fixed by rebooting the Desktop Gateway.
+Try that.

 From the Desktop Gateway I can ping that address:
 ```bash